evolvingstuff/vdw2/content/posts/obese-asthmatic-children-vitamin-d-50000-iu-then-8000-iu-daily-rct.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki - `
 │   │   inner_content: `VitaminDWiki - `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthmatics have 1/2 the response to Vitamin D))`
 │   │   inner_content: `Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthmatics have 1/2 the response to Vitamin D`
-│   │   page: `Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthmatics have 1/2 the response to Vitamin D`
-│   │   children:
+│   │   page: `Those with Asthma or COPD had half the response to Vitamin D – March 2020` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthmatics have 1/2 the response to Vitamin D`